geodynamics/aspect/cookbooks/steinberger/doc/steinberger.md

 and temperature derivatives of the specific enthalpy (using the approach of (Nakagawa et al. 2009)).
 In our case, we simply do not include latent heat at all in our model.
-So the look-up table is computed without latent heat effects, and we set the &ldquo;Latent heat&rdquo; parameter to `false`.
+So the look-up table is computed without latent heat effects, and we set the "Latent heat" parameter to `false`.

 ``` prmfile
 ```